 For a map of the VCU Campuses, click here.

 For more information on visitor parking at VCU, click here.

 The closest parking deck to the NCC is the Main Street Deck.
 The closest parking lot near the NCC is the ZZ Lot, if you are a university or industry partner you can request a visitor pass here.

-For more information regarding the instruments in the facility or the nanoscience and nanotechnology program please contact Everett Carpenter, Ph.D.
+For more information regarding the equipment please contact Dmitry Pestov, Ph.D.

 Since its founding in 1996, the VCU School of Engineering has been bringing real-world education to Central Virginia.
 An innovation frontrunner in academics and research, the collaborative and multidisciplinary partnerships prepare undergraduate, master’s and doctoral students for leadership.
 Part of a premier research university, VCU Engineering enhances regional and global prosperity through cutting-edge development in tissue engineering and drug delivery, biotechnology, cybersecurity, mechanical systems and particle science.